Charles Robert Jenkins Defected to North Korea Because He Didn’t Want to Serve in Vietnam – He Was Held for 39 Years

 Charles Robert Jenkins saluting Paul Nigara at Camp Zama, 2004.
 (Photo Credit: Koichi Kamoshida / Getty Images)

 Eventually, North Korea allowed Charles Robert Jenkins to leave, and he reunited with his wife in Indonesia.
-He was the only post-Korean War US defector to ever leave, and the evidence of his mistreatment was obvious.
-He was 100 pounds, had lost his appendix and a testicle, and part of his Army tattoo had been cut off without proper anesthesia.
+That made him the only post-Korean War American defector to ever leave the restrictive country.
+The evidence of his mistreatment was obvious.
+He was 100 pounds, had lost his appendix and a testicle, and part of his US Army tattoo had been cut off without proper anesthesia.

 Although Japan had promised Hitoma Soga, Jenkins and their daughters residency, there was still the matter of his court-martial.
 Jenkins arrived at Camp Zama, Japan, on September 11, 2004, where Lt.
-Col. Paul Nigara was waiting for him.
-Jenkins greeted him with a salute, saying, “Sir, I’m Sergeant Jenkins and I’m reporting.”
+Col. Paul Nigara was awaiting him.
+Jenkins, by then 64, greeted him with a salute, saying, “Sir, I’m Sergeant Jenkins and I’m reporting.”

-His trial wasn’t held until November 3, 2004, where he pleaded guilty to desertion and aiding the enemy by teaching English.
+Jenkins’ trial wasn’t held until November 3, 2004.
+He pleaded guilty to desertion and aiding the enemy by teaching English.
 He was initially sentenced to six months confinement, but this was later changed to 30 days.
-He also forfeited all his back pay, was demoted to the rank of private and received a dishonorable discharged.
+The former Army soldier also forfeited all his back pay, was demoted to the rank of private and received a dishonorable discharge.

 Adapting to civilian life